sixtyandme logo

 Finding a Location that Makes Aging in Place Comfortable

-By Carol Marak May 20, 2017 Lifestyle
+By Carol Marak May 01, 2026 Lifestyle

 Is it just me or does everyone who grows older alone think about the current circumstances and ask, How can I create a safe and independent lifestyle?

-Over the last decade, I’ve put a lot of thought into how and where I want to age in place.
+Over the last decades, I’ve put a lot of thought into how and where I want to age in place.
 In the process, I feel wiser, although there are days that I feel invincible and think it’s silly to put so much energy into it.
 But I know the difficulties of aging since I’ve seen it with my own eyes.

 I’m not entirely alone because of my brother and sisters and their children.
 However, not having kids of my own allows the freedom to be selective about how and where I want to live.
 Being independent and adapting well to being on my own contributes to the freedom that I enjoy.